lukaszkukla/qubartstudios/README.md

  * #2c3135; - design by color

 ### structure
-Website is responsive with min-size of iPhone 4 (320px) The screen size breakpoints are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").
+Website is responsive with min-size of iPhone 4 (320px - wide) The screen size breakpoints are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").

 | Screen Size | Breakpoint |